fdioDocs/vpp-docs/docs/usecases/vhost/vhost05.rst

 Features
 ^^^^^^^^

-These are the feature not supported with FD.io VPP vHost.
+These are the features not supported with FD.io VPP vHost.

 * VPP implements vHost in device mode only.
 VPP is intended to work with Qemu which implements vHost in driver mode, it does not implement vHost driver mode.
 * VPP vHost implementation does not support checksum or transmit segmentation offload.